 Bake for about thirty-five to forty minutes, or when they turned golden in color.

-Take the tray out of the oven and serve.
+Take the tray out of the oven --- your apple turnovers with puff pastry are now ready for serving!

 - Make sure your puff pastry is properly thawed before unrolling it; otherwise, you will end up with cracks, and you need to use a rolling pin to keep it all together.

-- Remember that you will be adding brown sugar on top of the apple turnovers, so the cooked apple filling should not be overly sweet.
+- Remember that you will be adding brown sugar on top of these puff pastry apple turnovers, so the cooked apple filling should not be overly sweet.

-After brushing them with eggs, you can keep them in the refrigerator for no more than twenty-four hours to chill.
+After brushing the turnovers with egg, you can keep them in the refrigerator for no more than twenty-four hours to chill.

 So what are you waiting for?
-Give these easy apple turnovers a try this week and let me know what you think! 🙂
+Give these easy apple turnovers with puff pastry a try this week and let me know what you think! 🙂

 - 1/2 kg apples, peeled, cored and chopped into small bits